How to Get Through Your To-Do List This Week — Without Using AI Agents, Hiring a Human Assistant, or Giving Up Sleep

 (You don't need a Google account to access this document.
 You can download it as a PDF or Word Document.)

-What this process on its own WON'T DO for you: If you have trouble saying no to people, it won't solve that issue for you (this probably requires 1:1 attention).
+If you have trouble saying no to people, it won't solve that issue for you (this probably requires 1:1 attention).
 However, it will make it clearer to you where you might want to say no to people.

 What this process WILL DO for you: